carpentries/lesson-development-training/episodes/collaborating-team.md

 - `question` - indicates that an issue, pull request, or discussion needs more information
 - `wontfix` - indicates that work won't continue on an issue, pull request, or discussion

-Check the [GitHub documentaiton on Issues](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the full reference.
+Check the [GitHub documentation on Issues](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the full reference.
 You can also create your own custom labels to help with classifying issues.
 There are no rules really about naming the labels - use whatever makes sense for your project.
 Some conventional custom labels include: `status:in progress` (to indicate that